molgenis/molgenis/molgenis-compute-core/README.md

 	y,   v1,  2,    a,	  file2
 	y,   v1,  2,    b,    file2

-N.B. 'workflow', 'parameters', 'protocols', 'jobs', 'backend' and 'host' are reserved words that are used to pass all commandline parameters to parameters.csv before generation is started (allow reference in the protocols).
+N.B. 'workflow', 'parameters', 'protocols', 'jobs', 'backend' and 'host' are special parameters that MOLGENIS uses to pass all commandline parameters to parameters.csv before the generater is started (allow reference in the protocols).
+This allows protocols to access these parameters within their script.
 This can also be used as alternative configuration method:

-Example 'molgenis -p all_in_one_parameters.csv':
+Example 'molgenis -p analysis.csv':

-	workflow,              parameters,    protocols,          jobs, backend, host
+	workflow,              parameters,    jobs, backend, host
-	workflow/workflow.csv, f1.csv;f2.csv, workflow/protocols, jobs, grid,    localhost
+	workflow/workflow.csv, f1.csv;f2.csv, jobs, grid,    localhost

+Is equal to analysis.sh:

+	molgenis -w workflow/workflow.csv -p f1.csv -p f2.csv \
+	         -j job -b grid -h localhost

+Experience has shown that saving the 'sh' is a good method to track your analysis configurations.

 ### Generate and run jobs
 Analysis jobs will be generated for each unique combination of '#string' inputs (see 'protocols').